linuskang/bubbly/README.md

 You can access **Bubbly** at https://bubbly.linuskang.au.

+If anything is down on the site, please contact me via. email@linus.id.au.
+You can also view any service outages on my sites at https://status.linuskang.au.

 ## About the platform

 I first realised the challenge of accessing clean water at this year’s Ekka, when I struggled to find a water bubbler to refill my bottle.
 This experience made me wonder why there wasn’t a simple, reliable way to locate water fountains in public spaces.